nnnsyyy/ADA_Project/README.md

 **Feasibility and Risks**

 During this project, we would have liked to identify general movement trends (such as the flow of frontaliers) but as the Swisscom data is not available we will tend towards identifying social activity from the provided Twitter data.
 This seems feasible as most users are probably not using Twitter to share/log their hourly or even daily motions but perhaps are more likely to post something when they are doing something "fun" or "unique" such as going out with friends, attending an event, or visiting an exciting place (we will try to find some concrete analysis/previous work to justify this for the final report!).
-Moreover, such tweets can be associated with a location (using the Twitter Search API [2]) and has been collected into a dataset that will be provided by the ADA course.
+Moreover, such tweets can be associated with a location (using the Twitter Search API [Twitter Search API][2]) and has been collected into a dataset that will be provided by the ADA course.

 Although social media data is sparse (with regards to useable information), we are assuming that during the social activities/movements mentioned in the abstract, people are more likely to make a post.
 Below we have done a brief feasibility/risk analysis for each of the ideas.
 After working with data, we will be able to identify which tasks are more feasible for the final project.